-An Amazon business will grow as little (or as much) as the time your put into it.
+An Amazon business will grow as little (or as much) as the time you put into it.
 Whether you’re out for the big bucks or you just want a side-hustle, decide ahead of time exactly how much you want to put into this business.

 Read, read, read.
-You wouldn’t open a Italian restaurant if you didn’t know anything about pasta.
+You wouldn’t open an Italian restaurant if you didn’t know anything about pasta.
 The same goes for Amazon.
 In addition to this document, here are a few incredible (and free) resources for you to learn from:

 Amazon’s Seller Forum -- If you have a question, there’s a 99% chance someone has asked it in the forum.
-From suspension letters to backend issues, there are hundreds of issues addressed everyday within Amazon’s seller message board.
+From suspension letters to backend issues, there are hundreds of issues addressed every day within Amazon’s seller message board.
 Don’t trust everything you read -- after all, there are many sellers who pass along misinformation -- but do use it to gain background knowledge and be aware of common problems.
 It’s good to learn from your mistakes.
 It’s better to learn from other people’s mistakes.

 Local Meetups -- Did you know almost every major city in the U.S. has regular networking events for Amazon sellers?
 These sellers are usually more than happy to share their stories and experiences with you.
-This information is free and having a friends in the business can prove invaluable.
+This information is free and having friends in the business can prove invaluable.

 3. Follow the rules

-The number #1 reason new sellers are suspended is because of small infractions.
+The number #1 reason new sellers are suspended is that of small infractions.
 If you cut corners and try to take advantage of Amazon, the consequences will hit at some point and your account will be penalized, or even terminated.
 Periodically check Amazon’s selling policies here.

 Prep Your Documentation

 Before you’re run an Amazon store (or even apply for an account) you need to run a business.
-There are a few few key documents you need to have on hand before creating an Amazon FBA Account.
+There are a few key documents you need to have on hand before creating an Amazon FBA Account.